Most of our projects fall into one of these three broad categories:

 Ligitation & Petitions

-At the moment, Shelby and our interns are working on a number of requests under various state and federal open records acts dealing with the deaths of captive animals.
+In addition, Shelby and our interns are working on a number of requests under various state and federal open records acts dealing with the deaths of captive animals.

 Law School Programs